Min-Liang Tan: Career

+In 2023, Tan paid tribute to Sim Wong Hoo, the founder of Creative Technology, who died; Tan claimed he often met with Sim to "discuss things like audio technology and design."

 Fan base and reputation

 Tan has a cult-like following worldwide and his fans have created fansites of him as well as even tattooed Tan's name on themselves.
 One of his fans has gone as far as tattooing Tan's face on himself.

-In December 2019 Kotaku published an exposé based on the statements of 14 former Razer employees, containing wide allegations that under Tan's leadership Razer celebrates a culture of fear, and that Tan himself berates, threatens and shames his staff.
+In December 2019, Kotaku published an exposé, based on the statements of 14 former Razer employees, containing wide allegations that under Tan's leadership Razer celebrates a culture of fear, and that Tan himself berates, threatens and shames his staff.

-Awards

-Tan was included in the "Top 10 Most Influential Leaders in Tech" in 2015 by Juniper Research.
-Tan was named one of "The 25 Most Creative People in Tech" by Business Insider.
-He has been ranked one of the top 40 most powerful people in gaming by Kotaku in their "The Kotaku Power 40" list.
-Tan was ranked No. 1 of the 30 top Southeast Asia tech founders by TechinAsia.
-Tan was named the Asian of the Year in 2016 by Singaporean newspaper The Straits Times.

-He has won awards from his alma mater, the National University of Singapore (NUS), including their Outstanding NUS Innovator Award in 2011, and as one of their Outstanding Young Alumni in 2015.

 Philanthropy

 In March 2012, Tan contributed US$10,000 to the Wasteland 2 Kickstarter project where he admitted it was to atone for infringing the copyright of Wasteland when he was a child.
 Brian Fargo replies that Tan has more than made up for his downloading of the game.

 In November 2014, Tan donated US$10,000 and did the Ice Bucket Challenge in an effort to raise funds for ALS.

 In February 2015, Tan donated £10,000 to fight Motor Neuron Disease.
 The donation was done via Twitch live stream subscription to ProSyndicate.